sovrin-foundation/connector-app/README.md

 - [] Store should be calling API and cache
 - [] Hydration needs to replace whole store.
 As of now it just changes few values in config store
 - [] Need to save whole store in keychain and implement proper hydration

+# Frequently Encountered Problems (FEP)

+## Unit test

+- *Problem*: `Invariant Violation: Native module cannot be null.`. *Solution*: You are missing the mocks for native module.
+Open `<rootDir>/__mocks__/setup.js` and create a mock for native module which is throwing error.
+You can check which native module is throwing error from call stack printed in terminal